devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 `group_values` stores the actual hash table and `accumulators` stores the operation to do

-as shown from the Datafusion blog post above
+as shown from the DataFusion blog post above

 ```
 ┌───────────────────────────────────┐     ┌───────────────────────┐